discord-podcasts/documentation/how-to/create-podcast.md

 |-------|------|------------------------------------|
 | nonce | 24   | Nonce is used to decrypt the audio |
 | audio | n    | Encrypted audio                    |

+If you received the Hello event you are ready for streaming the audio.

+1. Decrypt your received audio form Discord
+2. Encrypt the audio with the same nonce as you decrypted it from Discord and the `secretKey` from the Hello event
+3. Create a byte array of size `audio` + 1
+4. Add the prefix byte to the array, so 1 for audio
+5. Add your encrypted audio to the byte array

+Finally send your bytes to the websocket.
+Voilà that's it!